 No to waste incineration!9th January 2021

-Waste incineration has become a popular way to deal with all sorts of waste, including plastics.
+Around the world, waste incineration has become a popular way to deal with all sorts of waste, including plastics.
 As awareness of the impacts of plastic pollution has grown, government policies have generally sought to deal with symptoms and hide problems rather than provide genuine solutions.
 Good for business, bad for health.

 When China stopped taking plastic waste from countries such as the UK, such waste was pushed onto poor countries, sometimes illegally.
 These countries would not have the infrastructure to deal with such waste.
 Negative health and environmental impacts ensued.
 A good example is Turkey.
 They have a 1% recycling rate of their own domestic waste, yet UK councils including Swindon Borough Council, were sending plastic waste there through outsourced companies including Public Power Solutions and Thamesdown Recycling.
 The Basel Convention sought to end rich countries literally dumping on poor countries.
 Awareness of and opposition to these policies increased.
 Along with awareness of the problems of landfill, it helped change the means of waste disposal, although illegal dumping of plastic waste by the UK and other countries continues.

 The video above by Swindon Borough Council provides an overview of the SRF plant at Cheney Manor.
 Refuse Derived Fuel (RDF) and Solid Recovered Fuel (SRF) plants are used to transform waste into supposed fuels.
-The creation and use of RDF and SRF is supported by industry bodies such as Plastics Europe as it provides false justification for the continued use of plastics derived from fossil fuel.
-The creation and use of RDF and SRF provide indirect ways to burn waste, including plastics.
+The creation and use of RDF / SRF is supported by industry bodies.
+Yet the use of RDF/SRF means continuing to burn plastics and so continues reliance on fossil sources of fuel.
 Swindon’s SRF is sent to Eastern Europe to be burnt in cement kilns.
 There is growing concern about the health impacts of using waste-based fuels in cement kilns.
 This article on the use of RDF in cement kilns in Spain explains why.

 Swindon Borough Council claim in their draft carbon reduction strategy that the SRF plant is one of “a number of initiatives that continue to benefit the Council, its residents and the wider borough”.
 They also claim in the video above that the SRF plant is better for the environment than burying waste.
 We challenge both of those assertions.
 The promotion of SRF plants as environmentally and socially beneficial enables an unhealthy, polluting system to continue.

 The impacts of creating and using SRF are not made clear by Swindon Borough Council.
-It is noted that there no mention in the video above of the energy requirements of the plant, toxic emissions of the 'fuel' and the plant, the impacts of transportation, and the impacts on the people who live in the areas where this 'fuel' is burnt.
-Swindon Borough Council's Planning Committee voted unanimously against building a waste incinerator in Swindon, yet the council are happy to send our toxic waste to another country.
-The message that needs to be communicate is that we need to stop producing toxic waste in the first place, as there are no adequate measures to deal with it.
+It is noted that there is no mention in the video above of the energy requirements of the plant, toxic emissions of the 'fuel' and the plant, the impacts of transportation, and the impacts on the people who live in the areas where this 'fuel' is burnt.
+Swindon Borough Council's Planning Committee voted unanimously against building a waste incinerator at South Marston, yet send Swindon's SRF to be incinerated in another country, producing toxic emissions.
+The message that needs to be communicate is that we need to stop producing toxic materials / waste in the first place, as there are no adequate measures to deal with it.